 - capital setting: the internal model is used to calculate the capital for each entity quarterly.
 The calculated capital is split by major risk i.e. insurance, market, credit, liquidity, operational and group risk; - business planning including capital allocation: the internal model is used in the business planning process to allocate capital between divisions.
-This, when combined with the plan profit, allows management to compare the performance of the different business lines on a risk adjusted basis; - business planning catastrophe loss ratios: the internal model is used to calculate catastrophe loss ratios and reinsurance recoveries included in the plan; - business planning investment income: the internal model is used to calculate the investment income assumptions in the plan; - · business planning portfolio optimisation; - · business planning reinsurance review; - long term plan: the capital projections and stress scenarios in the long term plan are developed using internal model output; - reserving: the internal model is used to allow the actuarial team to develop the reserve strength indicators which are used to communicate the level of prudence in the reserves; - exposure management: the catastrophe model component of the internal model is used to monitor catastrophe risk against appetite and natural catastrophe risk model output for capital modelling; - investment management: the asset risk component of the internal model is used to monitor investment risk and investment risk output for capital modelling: - reinsurance credit risk: credit risk output for capital modelling; - ORSA: 1-in-10 output to calculate key risk indicators to determine whether the syndicates are operating within risk appetite.
+This, when combined with the plan profit, allows management to compare the performance of the different business lines on a risk adjusted basis; - business planning catastrophe loss ratios: the internal model is used to calculate catastrophe loss ratios and reinsurance recoveries included in the plan; - business planning investment income: the internal model is used to calculate the investment income assumptions in the plan; - · business planning portfolio optimisation; - business planning reinsurance and Special Purpose Arrangement review; - long term plan: the capital projections and stress scenarios in the long term plan are developed using internal model output; - reserving: the internal model is used to allow the actuarial team to develop the reserve strength indicators which are used to communicate the level of prudence in the reserves; - exposure management: the catastrophe model component of the internal model is used to monitor catastrophe risk against appetite and natural catastrophe risk model output for is used for capital modelling; - investment management: the asset risk component of the internal model is used to monitor investment risk and investment risk output is used for capital modelling; and - reinsurance credit risk: credit risk output is used for capital modelling; ORSA: 1-in-10 output is used to calculate key risk indicators to determine whether the syndicates are operating within risk appetite.